erincodes/hexaco-personality-viz/README.md

 ## How to Install & Run

 This project uses a number of Python packages and tools.
-Start by running `main.py`; this is the single-source-of-truth file.
+After you've cloned this repo, start by running `main.py`; this is the single-source-of-truth file.

 ![Image of where to click in VSCode to run a file](https://github.com/erincodes/hexaco-personality-viz/blob/main/images/run-file-VS-Code.png)